joanperelopez/HF-Noise-Canceller/README.md

 1. Once the SMD and THT components are mounted on the PCB, the jumpers marked from JP1 to JP6 need to be short-circuited.
 These jumpers are a very effective method to determine where the ground connections and power supply positives are linked across the entire PCB.

 2. A 50-ohm coaxial cable needs to be placed to connect TP15 and TP13 with TP14 and TP12, respectively.
 I have preferred this connection to be made using an external cable rather than a copper trace to avoid possible interference (EMI).
+This cable is marked in the PCB silkscreen.

 3. All cables going to connectors and switches must be connected to the corresponding TPn, according to the schematic.